-These policies provide coverage for common stucco and plastering risks.
+These insurance policies cover the most common stucco and plastering risks.

-This policy covers everyday stucco and plastering risks, such as floor or wall damage.
-Bundle with property insurance for savings in a business owner’s policy.
+This policy covers everyday stucco and plastering risks, such as accidental floor or wall damage.
+Bundle it with commercial property insurance for savings in a business owner’s policy.

-This policy covers injuries and property damage in accidents involving stucco and plastering company vehicles, as well as repairs to vehicles damaged by weather or vandalism.
+This policy covers bodily injuries and property damage in accidents involving stucco and plastering company vehicles.
+Each state has its own requirements for auto liability coverage.

-This policy helps pay for repair or replacement of a contractor’s plastering hawks, sanders, stucco sprayers, and other tools if they are lost, stolen, or damaged.
+This policy helps pay for repair or replacement of a contractor’s plastering hawks, sanders, stucco sprayers, and other tools.
+It's a type of inland marine insurance.

 Professional liability insurance covers legal costs when a stucco and plastering company is sued for a mistake or oversight.
 It's also called errors and omissions insurance (E&O).

 It's easy to get plastering and stucco business insurance if you have your company information on hand.
 Our application will ask for basic facts about your company, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps:

 Insureon's licensed agents work with top-rated U.S. insurers to find the most affordable coverage that fits your plastering business, whether you work independently or hire employees.